 Personalization combats this by forcing the adversary to extract the cryptographic secrets from each Endpoint they want to clone or impersonate.
-Because the expense of this process can be very high, personalization using a trust anchor is the single strongest method for combatting cloning and impersonation.
+Because the expense of this process

 6.7 Minimum Viable execution Platform (Application Roll-Back)

 A Minimal Viable execution Platform (MVeP) is the minimum amount of work that must be performed in order to create a reliable execution environment to communicate with the trust anchor.
 Typically, this means: